If you are a new parent you may have recently learned – or are perhaps even in the middle of – a “wonder week”.

 The timing of leap 1 is not set in stone, but it’s typically from week 4 onwards.

 During this first leap, you can expect your newborn baby to be more interested in their surroundings and begin to slowly start noticing things.

-Many parents report that one of the most rewarding parts of this leap is seeing their baby more alert than ever before.
+Many parents report that one of the most rewarding parts is seeing their baby more alert than ever before.